stanX19/genshin_lyre/readme.md

 The script provides a command prompt-like interface for song selection and also includes a simple graphical user interface (GUI) when playing a song.

+#### Disclaimer

+I know this code is poorly structured, but it works, so bear with it